 - Never cross streets between parked cars.
 Use crosswalks.

-- Remember to look both directions before crossing any roadway.
+- Remember to look in both directions before crossing any roadway.

 It is important to use common sense when trick-or-treating.
 Only go to people's homes that are decorated and well-lit, indicating that they are participating in the holiday.
 Avoid cutting across people's lawns and instruct your trick-or-treaters to be polite and say "thank you".